ecohealthalliance/tater/README.md

 ## Copying production database to local machine
-First get the file `infrastructure.pem` from another EHA developer and place it in `~/.ssh` Start your meteor server
+First get the file `infrastructure.pem` from another EHA developer and place it in `~/.ssh`

-Then run `make data`
+Start your meteor server, then run `make data`

 ## Setting up a default user for an empty database
 In the browser console, run `Meteor.call('createDefaultUser', YOUR_USERNAME, YOUR_PASSWORD)`